Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 ## Sending Coins
 Now, we want to send some coins to someone else.
 For this, we need to create a new transaction, put it in a block, and mine the block.
-So far, we implemented only the coinbase transaction (which is an exceptional kind of transaction), no we need a general transaction:
+So far, we implemented only the coinbase transaction (which is a special type of transactions), now we need a general transaction:

 ```go
 func NewUTXOTransaction(from, to string, amount int, bc *Blockchain) *Transaction {